near/NEPs/specs/DataStructures/Account.md

 ^(([a-z\d]+[\-_])*[a-z\d]+\.)*([a-z\d]+[\-_])*[a-z\d]+$
 ```

-There is a rent for the account ID length in case it's less than 11 characters long.
+There is extra requirements for the amount that account has for the account ID length in case it's less than 11 characters long.
 See [Economics] for the details.

+### Top Level Accounts

+Top level accounts are very valuable as they provide root of trust and discoverability for companies, applications and users.
+To prevent take over by squatters, the top level account names that are shorter than 10 characters they are going to be auctioned off.

+Specifically, only `registrar` account can create new top level accounts. `registrar` implements standard Account Naming interface to allow create new accounts.

+*Note: we are not going to deploy `registrar` auction at launch, instead allow to deploy it by Foundation after initial launch.
+The details of the auction will be added here in the next spec release post MainNet.*

 ### Examples